 - Customized access.
 Internal security threats are just as big an issue as external ones.
 And security is often a concern when companies look at cloud-based solutions.
 Choose an intranet solution that allows you to set user permission rights by job roles, teams or departments.
 In this way, you can limit access to modules, individual pages, content or files so that staff members are only able to access data that is relevant to their job.

 - Search functionality.
 What is the best way to organize your data to improve productivity?
-Should document tags be task or subject-oriented?
+Should page titles and navigation links be task or subject-oriented?
 Website magazine weighed in on “Why Your Employees Hate Your Outdated Intranet,” and identified “low-quality document management” as one hurdle to companies reaping the rewards of an intranet.
 You don’t want your employees agreeing with the article saying, “My intranet is a document dumping ground, where documents go to die.”
 Search functionality and overall site navigation should, therefore, be top of the list of features to get right.

 - Social or not.
 Social intranets are hugely popular and have a role to play in improving employee engagement.
 Message boards, user activity walls, photo sharing, the ability to “follow” other employees, social notifications, and enhanced staff directories are just a sampling of the social features available.
 Depending on the needs of your company and the preferences of your employees, you’ll want to determine what features will enhance their work experience.